 Under the Debt Reduction Grant Program, borrowers must respond to all requests for required documentation from the Student Financial Services Division within 2 years of graduation.

-Note: Borrowers who do not apply for financial assistance during the final period prior to graduation should contact the Student Financial Services Division so that their eligibility for a Debt Reduction Grant can be determined.
+Important Note: Borrowers who do not apply for financial assistance during the final period/semester prior to graduation should contact the Student Financial Services Division so that their eligibility for a Debt Reduction Grant can be determined.

 Borrowers may appeal decisions made by the Student Financial Services Division pertaining to Debt Reduction Grants.
 However, appeals will not be considered prior to the release of a debt reduction notice.